 - Duck Fat Roasted Cabbage Sprouts

 - Country-Style Potato Cabbage Casserole with Cheddar and Bacon

 - Cider Vinegar Braised Cabbage Wedges

-- ½ medium head of green cabbage, cut into 4 wedges
+- ½ medium head green cabbage - cut into 4 wedges

 - Preheat oven to 375 degrees.